yuvalmGS/gigaspaces-wiki-jekyll/product_overview/product-architecture.markdown

 ## Scaling

 In space-based architecture, adding additional cluster nodes results in a linear addition of compute power and memory capacity.
-This results in the application's ablility to support a higher workload, without adding to latency or application complexity.
+This results in the application's ability to support a higher workload, without adding to latency or application complexity.

 ## Data Load Balancing and Partitioning